guardian/typerighter/README.md

 <img width="1232" alt="The Typerighter checker service frontend" src="https://user-images.githubusercontent.com/7767575/103550037-353f3200-4ea0-11eb-9ba5-9e4f7ecf2d1f.png">

 Typerighter is the server-side part of a service to check a document against a set of user-defined rules.
 It's designed to work like a spelling or grammar checker.
+It contains two services, the [checker](https://checker.typerighter.gutools.co.uk/) and the [rule manager](https://manager.typerighter.gutools.co.uk/) – see [architecture](#architecture) for more information.

 We use it at the Guardian to check content against our style guide.
 Max Walker, the subeditor who inspired the creation of Typerighter, has written an introduction [here](https://www.theguardian.com/help/insideguardian/2020/nov/20/introducing-typerighter-making-life-easier-for-journalists-and-stories-better-for-readers).